Mono Lake: Limnology

 Mono Lake's "South Tufa" area.

 The limnology of the lake shows that it contains approximately 280 million tons of dissolved salts, with salinity varying with the amount of water in the lake at any given time.
 Before 1941, average salinity was approximately 50 grams per liter (g/L) (compared to a value of 31.5 g/L for the world's oceans).
-In January 1982, when the lake reached its lowest level of 6372 ft, the salinity had nearly doubled to 99 g/L. In 2002, it was measured at 78 g/L and is expected to stabilize at an average of 69 g/L as the lake replenishes over the next 20 years.
+In January 1982, when the lake reached its lowest level of 6372 ft, the salinity had nearly doubled to 99 g/L. In 2002, it was measured at 78 g/L and is expected to stabilize at an average of 69 g/L as the lake replenished over the next 20 years.

 An unintended consequence of ending the water diversions was the onset of a period of "meromixis" in Mono Lake.
-In the time before this, Mono Lake was typically "monomictic"; which means that at least once each year the deeper waters and the shallower waters of the lake mixed thoroughly, thus bringing oxygen and other nutrients to the deep waters.
+In the time before this, Mono Lake was typically "monomictic", which means that at least once each year, the deeper waters and the shallower waters of the lake mixed thoroughly, thus bringing oxygen and other nutrients to the deep waters.
 In meromictic lakes, the deeper waters do not undergo this mixing; the deeper layers are more saline than the water near the surface, and are typically nearly devoid of oxygen.
 As a result, becoming meromictic greatly changes a lake's ecology.

 Mono Lake has experienced meromictic periods in the past; the most recent episode of meromixis, brought on by the end of water diversions, commenced in 1994 and ended by 2004.